 The option to select Custom Date Ranges gives you more freedom in your reporting capabilities.

-With Rolling Date Ranges you can specify date ranges that keep you up-to-date over time.
+- Rolling Date Ranges: With Rolling Date Ranges you can specify date ranges that keep you up-to-date over time.
 The results are based on the day you run the report.
-For example, you’re no longer limited to the pre-defined options to track Last 7, 14, 28, 30, 90 or 180 days.
 You’re now able to set a Date Range for the last ‘optional number’ of days, and your chart will always show the results of the past ‘optional number’ of days.

-Or, based on your current situation, let’s say you have a 30-day sales cycle.
-You’d like to track your CRM “Deals Created’” in the last 120 days, but exclude ‘Deals Created’ in the last 30 days, since they are unlikely to have closed.
+For example, let’s say you have a 30-day sales cycle.
+You’d like to track your CRM “Deals Created’” in the last 120 days, but exclude ‘Deals Created’ in the last 30 days since they are unlikely to have closed.
 In this case, you would set the Date Range to a Custom Date Range with a Start Date of 120 Days ago and an End Date of 30 days ago, and then select “Rolling Date Range.”

-Future Date Ranges will help you visualize your forecasts and models.
-For example, most sales organizations will want to see the number of deals that are forecasted to close in the coming weeks or months, based on your sales cycle.
-Additionally, you may have a model for your business that projects future performance that you want to visualize alongside actual performance and your bottoms-up forecasts.
-Selecting Future Date Ranges will allow you to do this in Databox.
+- Future Date Ranges: Future Date Ranges will help you visualize your forecasts and models.
+This will help you to see the number of deals that are forecasted to close in the coming weeks or months and project future performance alongside actual performance and your bottoms-up forecasts.

 Ability to select any Date Range while viewing Databoards and the Metrics Screen

-You will no longer have to set all of the Datablocks with the same Date Ranges in order for them to show in the Master Date Range Switcher.
-All Date Ranges and the option to select a Custom Date Range will now be available for Metrics that support Custom Date Ranges.
+All Date Ranges and the option to select a Custom Date Range will be available for Metrics that support Custom Date Ranges.